IslamKOA/pleiades-asp-workflow/README.md

 See the [LICENSE](LICENSE) file for the full license text.

-Third-party software and data remain governed by their own terms regardless of the license ultimately selected for this workflow.
+Third-party software and data remain governed by their own respective licenses and terms.